agape-openscience/agapeWebsite/content/collection/_index.md

 ---
-title: "Create a Collection"
+title: "More Abour Our Community"
-subtitle: "A collection, minus the blog."
+subtitle: "Code of conduct, contribution guidelines"
 description: |
-  Sometimes you want a souped-up series- a bundle of related pages meant to be read in sequence.
-This section is like a blog series, minus the blog.
+  Here you can find more about community like, guidelines .
-author: Alison Hill
+author: Agape Team
 show_post_thumbnail: true
 thumbnail_left: false # for list-sidebar only
 show_author_byline: false
 show_post_date: false
 # for listing page layout
-layout: list-sidebar # list, list-sidebar
+layout: list # list, list-sidebar

 # set up common front matter for all individual pages in series
 cascade: